Frequently Asked Questions

 If you choose to live off campus, we have already prepared the information for you here: https://pennstatelaw.psu.edu/housing-university-park

-Feel free to contact the Student Health Insurance office for more information:
+Please feel free to contact the Student Health Insurance office for more information:

-Office 304: Student Health Insurance
+Office 201 Student Health Center

 University Health Services

-The following link contains everything you need to know about your access account: http://www.identity.psu.edu/services/authentication-services/access-accounts/
+The following link contains everything you need to know about your Access Account: http://www.identity.psu.edu/services/authentication-services/access-accounts/

 A. For information about child care resources, please visit: http://ohr.psu.edu/employee-and-family-resources/your-family/child-care-resources